 Leucovorin (folinic acid)

-Leucovorin is not a chemotherapy drug, but it's often given as part of chemotherapy treatment - either to make the chemotherapy more effective or to reduce the risk of side effects.
+Leucovorin is not a chemotherapy drug.
+But it is often given as part of chemotherapy treatment.
+It’s either given before chemotherapy to make the treatment more effective or after chemotherapy to reduce the risk of side effects.

 Back to top